 What is a master key?
 Well, it’s a singular key that can open several different lock configurations as opposed to having multiple keys for multiple locks.
 It’s true that locks come in all shapes and sizes, with various intricate patterns, but in a situation where one or multiple people need access to several rooms without the hassle of carrying dozens of keys, master key systems are the simple solution.
 Landlords, institutional employees, commercial workplaces and more are the key players that utilize this system the most.
 But how can one key unlock multiple lock designs?
 That’s what we’re about to find out!

 Most locking mechanisms, while varying in shape and size, are based on a singular concept: the cylinder design.
 An individual change key will be inserted into a lock, specifically, a pin-and-tumbler one, fitting the design of the pins within perfectly in order for the various levels to line up.
 This level is called the shear line.
 Locks are like puzzles, meaning that hitting the right levels will release the latch.

 With a master key, however, the adjoining locks are equipped with an extra pin that’s called a master wafer.
-This wafer allows the master key to raise the pins, creating a gap at the shear line.
+This wafer allows the master key to raising the pins, creating a gap at the shear line.
 This allows the master to turn and open any lock with this specific wafer pattern.